The Daoist (Taoist) tradition

 Folk religion

 Daoism was popular during the Tang dynasty, particularly as it promised long life, if not immortality, for those that followed its tenets.
 Development was stimulated by rivalry with Buddhism with which it shares a number of core beliefs.
 In popular culture Daoism with its pantheon of minor gods and spirits, as everything is regarded as having a spirit, offers a good excuse to hold festivals.
-For centuries Daoism was considered the religion of the ordinary people while Confucianism was the religion of the ruling elite.
 The folk religion strand of Daoism has even older roots as it grew out of ancient beliefs in spirits and mediums when sorcerers and mediums possessed the power to appease angry local spirits.
 Somewhere in the range of thousands of deities will be one who may respond to offerings with the required good luck, money,rain or healing that the petitioner needs.
-This has echoes with the pantheon of Greek and Roman gods; goddesses and other spirits.
+This has echoes with the pantheon ➚ of Greek and Roman gods, goddesses and other spirits.
 Daoists tend to use fortune telling in the belief that some things are predestined by the gods.
-Someone concerned about bad fortune will be naturally more observant and so in a very practical sense be able to take action to prevent it.
+Someone worried about current misfortune will be naturally more observant and so in a very practical sense be able to take action to prevent it.

 Meditation